AliReda2/Sympto/README.md

 ## System Architecture
 ![health (2)](https://github.com/ayushi0111/Sympto/assets/121400296/a7d1fff0-5eaf-4778-be46-0ee38b825c9a)

-## Dependencies
-- Python 3.x
-- Any other specific libraries or tools

 ## Installation
 To set up the Sympto application on your local machine, follow these steps: